Lina Stern: Defeat of the Anti-Fascist Committee

+Life after exile

+After Stalin's death in 1953, life became easier.
+She returned from exile to Moscow.
+Stern continued to research for blood–brain barrier.
+Finally, she was exonerated by the Presidium in 1958.
+She headed the Department of Physiology at the Biophysics Institute between 1954 and 1968.

+Lina Stern died on March 7, 1968.

 Research on the blood–brain barrier

 The blood–brain barrier refers to a diffusion barrier formed by the endothelial walls of the blood vessels and capillaries in the brain.
 This barrier prevents most substances in the blood from entering the brain while allowing small molecules like oxygen and carbon dioxide to diffuse freely.
 While working at the University of Geneva, Stern published a series of studies demonstrating the existence of the blood-brain barrier with colleague Raymond Gautier.
 Beginning in 1918, the two performed systematic experiments on the movement of various substances from the blood into the nervous system and estimated the extent to which these substances were able to permeate the brain.
 From these studies they were able to conclude that there exists a barrier between the blood and brain, which they termed in French "barrière hématoencéphalique".
 In a 1934 paper, Stern also independently introduced the notions of barrier selectivity and barrier resistance, realizing that the blood–brain barrier both selectively allows certain substances to enter the brain and protects the internal milieu of the brain from that of the blood.
 Today these are acknowledged as two of the main functions of the blood–brain barrier.